DataKinds/datakinds.github.io/_posts/2018-04-19-a-charming-proposal.md

 ```
 [ condition ] [ do something ] [ do something else ] ifthen
 ```
 Right off the bat, it's much more obvious what Charm's if/then construct does behind the scenes.
 It takes three programs (denoted with square brackets), then uses the first one to generate a condition, the second one to run if the condition is true, or the third one to run if the condition is false.
 The C like notation, on the other hand, is wholly ambiguous.
-The programmer of that language does not know if the condition is allowed to be an expression, or if it has to be a statement; if the inner blocks have access to global scope; or even if the parser has special rules for special cases (I'm looking at you, [bracket-less if statements...](https://stackoverflow.com/questions/97506/formatting-of-if-statements)).
+The programmer of that language does not know if the if/then block is allowed to evaluate as an expression, or if it has to be a statement; if the inner blocks have access to global scope; or even if the parser has special rules for special cases (I'm looking at you, [bracket-less if statements...](https://stackoverflow.com/questions/97506/formatting-of-if-statements)).

 If/then blocks may be a simple example, but it evinces a larger problem: the problem of unnecessary complexity and syntax riddled with gotcha's.
 Case statements, for loops, class syntax; all of these use complex syntactic rules and keywords galore.
 Keywords and syntax aren't the solution to ease of use.
 (Try telling that to C++!)